About us

 Results-driven educator with twenty five years experience in meeting student and organizational learning goals using technology infused, experiential, and pragmatic methodologies.
 Excellent interpersonal skills which support collaborative approaches in designing, implementing, and evaluating educational programs for learners at all levels.
 Lifelong learner.

-Anne Dolina
+Ann Dolina

 Mathew Fraser